Arpita-Karmakar21/networkwalks-B082-week1-Cybersecurity-lab-setup/README.md

 ---

+## 🐞Problems Encountered & Solutions
+1. After the ip address setup(IPV4), internet was working fine.
+But after I shut it down and again turned it on, internet was disconnected.

+* sudo nmcli connection modify "Wired connection 1" ipv4.dad-timeout 0

+This command is disabling Duplicate Address Detection for that network interface.
+This command was run in the terminal and internet worked again.
+It's for 2026 version of Kali linux.
+Earlier ones do not have this issue.

+2. I was not getting the network option in the VirtualBox.
+Later I found out, the advanced options are only available in "Expert Mode".
+Basic mode doesn't allow those options.

+3. The system will not work properly if the RAM is not allocated properly.
+Less than 2048 MB will not work and too much allocation crossing the red mark of the bar will overload and cause problem to the host OS.

+---

 ## 💡 What I Learned
 Through this project I learned how to create and configure a Virtual machine.
 Some of the key point is given here: